amtessier/amtessier.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<div class="amtText", markdown="1">This website's main purpose is to let you access whatever academic work I've done in phonology and allied fields.
+<div class="amtText",markdown="1">This website's main purpose is to let you access whatever academic work I've done in phonology and allied fields.
 Its current secondary purpose is to lay out the slightly complicated explanation of my affiliations, as they have been the subject of some confusion and with good reason.</div>

 Where am I, When and How?
 -----